-First, it’s helpful to understand what a lien is.
 When you take out a loan to buy a car, the bank or lender (for simplicity's sake, we’ll just call it the bank) you're borrowing from gets the title of the vehicle.
-Once you’ve re-paid the loan, the title will get transferred to you.
-A lien is a document outlining this agreement—basically, it says you’re responsible for paying the bank, and the car’s title serves as collateral.
-But if you don’t have the car’s title, how do you sell the car?
+This is known as having a lien on your title.
+Once you’ve re-paid the loan, the lien is released and the title will get transferred to you.

 The first step is to find out how much money you still owe the bank.
 This is easy enough: Make a quick phone call to the bank to find out your payoff balance.
 Keep in mind that this figure will be based on the remainder of your loan plus any accompanying interest and fees.